 Five Choral Pieces

-January 2015 saw the recording of “Five Choral Pieces ” commissioned and performed by The London Voices.
+January 2015 saw the recording of “Five Choral Pieces ” commissioned and performed by The London Chorale.

 The work is for large ensemble and was premiered with 40 singers, conducted by Ben Parry.